Limits on Sub-GeV Dark Matter from the PROSPECT Reactor Antineutrino Experiment: Upscattered Dark Matter Flux

-At the cross sections we consider, any DM particles arriving from below the horizontal direction are completely blocked.
-This causes the flux at the detector to vary over the course of a day as the Earth's bulk rotates in front of PROSPECT and blocks fluxes from galactic locations with greater or lesser boosted DM density.
 As the flux depends on the location of PROSPECT relative to celestial objects (rather than to the Sun), it is expected that these modulations would exhibit a period of one sidereal day (rather than one solar day).
 For a given DM mass, cross section, and time, we use the aforementioned propagation code to compute the DM flux at the location of the PROSPECT detector.
 As detailed below, this allows us to compute the predicted diurnal sidereal modulation of the detected DM signal in PROSPECT and compare it to any time dependence observed in the experiment's data.